collegecommitcoach/ai-governance-portfolio/README.md

 I build AND govern AI systems for production environments.
 This portfolio demonstrates real-world implementation of the NIST AI Risk Management Framework (AI RMF) for a production-ready AI-powered SaaS platform.

-I've both built production AI systems AND implemented comprehensive governance frameworks to ensure they're safe, fair, and transparent.
+I've built production AI systems AND implemented comprehensive governance frameworks to ensure they're safe, fair, and transparent.

 ---